 In August 2016, E. uniglumis was found by Stephen Lemon to be still present near Hacklinge, in an area which had been described by Francis Rose in 19503 as a tract west of the main road south of Hacklinge Farm, dominated in part by Blysmus compressus (Flat-sedge) and E. uniglumis.
 He considered it to be (as at 1950) an area whose vegetation had been modified by grazing and mowing for hay over a long period, dominated largely by grasses and sedges characteristic of moist calcareous soils and subjected to brackish water conditions at some time past.
 The 2016 rediscovery was in a cattle-grazed, marshy, sedge-rich fen pasture in Ham valley, on the west side of the A258 south of Hacklinge Farm, within Hacklinge Marshes SSSI.
 Plants were widespread but not obvious, due to heavy grazing, and they were most noticeable in the lush ungrazed growth that fringed the edges of old cow-pats.
-Hacklinge, Ham Fen and, to a lesser degree, the Lydden Valley are associated areas where Francis Rose had known the species to be present.
+In June 2018, it was also found in a neighbouring monad.
+Hacklinge,